avera1988/NMBU-Bio-326/Doc/BacterialGenomeAssemblyMiniON.md

 Dynamic_Histogram_Read_length.html     LogTransformed_HistogramReadlength.png        TimeLogLengthViolinPlot.png
 HistogramReadlength.png                NanoPlot_20210323_1252.log                    TimeQualityViolinPlot.png
 ```
 - The pipeline produced multiple plots (png files), an html report (NanoPlot-report.html) and a text file (NanoStats.txt) with the Nanopore reads statistics.
 To visualize the png and html you need to copy your files to your compuer or use the GUI [Orion Jupyter hub](https://orion.nmbu.no/jupyter) to access this.
-However, we can take a quick view of the stats report in the text file **NanoStats.txt** uaing the command line.
+However, we can take a quick view of the stats report in the text file **NanoStats.txt** using the command line.

 ```console
 [bio326-21-0@cn-4 summary-plots-log-transformed]$ more NanoStats.txt